Aside from tactics, road cycling performance is dependent upon three major variables.

 5. Work on aerodynamics

 Another thing that will come slowly is being able to ride for long periods in the time-trial position.
 If time-trials are important for you you can move this up in the order you want to attack this.
-If you are having a lot of trouble you might want to raise your stem and come down slowly or, even, readjust your position to something that is less aggressive.
+If you are having a lot of trouble you should consider shortening your cranks.
+Shorter cranks allow the rider to achieve much more aggressive aerodynamic positions with little or no loss in power.
+How short will be optimum for you will depend upon your height and flexibility.
 You will not go faster if your position robs you of too much power.
-Time-trialing is a trade-ff between maximum power and aerodynamics.
-Most cannot optimize both although nothing says you can't try.
+Optimum time trialing is a tradeoff between maximum power, aerodynamics and comfort.
+You should ride the longest cranks you can that allow you to be in a great aero position, comfortable, and with no loss of power.
+In our experience a crank length between 130-150mm is probably optimum for time trialing for many.
+One can only know what is best for you by experimenting.